probablykory/location-tools/README.md

 10. You should now have a Game Object that reflects the Blueprint.
 11. Save the Game Object by dragging it from the Heirarchy menu into a project folder.

+## Common errors
+- If you receive type / namespace missing errors when you attempt to built an AssetBundle:
+    1. Uninstall Location Tools package
+    2. Build AssetBundle
+    3. The asset bundle should succeed now that the Location Tools package is removed